Donate doses now

-Vaccines allow us to come together, shoulder to shoulder – in schools, communities and places of worship.
-They are the best hope we have of ending the COVID-19 pandemic and getting back to doing the things we enjoy, with the people we love.
+Vaccines allow us to come together – in schools, communities and places of worship.
+They are crucial to bringing the pandemic under control, so we can get back to doing the things we enjoy, with the people we love.

-UNICEF Ambassadors and supporters have signed an open letter to G7 leaders calling on them to make these urgent donations by August and to set out a roadmap to scale up donations as supplies increase.
+In early June 2021, UNICEF Ambassadors and supporters signed an open letter to G7 leaders calling on them to make these urgent donations by August and to set out a roadmap to scale up donations as supplies increase.

 UNICEF’s call to action:

-Currently, many countries support dose donation in principle and have signalled intent to donate doses later in the year.
-However, immediate time-bound donations are needed to address the acute shortage this summer and prevent further deadly surges of COVID-19 around the world.
+Currently, many countries support dose donation in principle and have signalled intent to donate doses.
+However, we can’t wait any longer.
+Immediate time-bound donations are urgently needed to address the global vaccine inequities and to prevent further deadly surges of COVID-19 around the world.